KirylBelasheuski/MVVM-Templates-Generator/README.md

 `Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Templates/Project Templates/iOS/Application` and add "MVVM Module.xctemplate" file.
 Now you can find your template in Xcode.

 ## How it works?
-Open xcode, Create a new group in your project for your module and named it e.g. `Profile Module` then create a new file inside that folder and select MVVM Module, type the name, and your files will be generated.
+Open Xcode, Create a new group in your project for your module and named it e.g. `Profile Module` then create a new file inside that folder and select MVVM Module, type the name, and your files will be generated.

 ## Implemented for the MVVM project